pexip/os-bind9/doc/arm/reference.rst

    :short: Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages.

-   These statements, which are deprecated and will be removed in a future release, specific ranges of port numbers to exclude from those specified in the :any:`avoid-v4-udp-ports` and :any:`avoid-v6-udp-ports` options, respectively.
+   These statements, which are deprecated and will be removed in a future release, indicate ranges of port numbers to exclude from those specified in the :any:`avoid-v4-udp-ports` and :any:`avoid-v6-udp-ports` options, respectively.